 Invest in a Quality Tank System

 While being a frugal deal shopper is fine, don’t be cheap when purchasing a tank and the supporting systems.
 Purchasing something high quality is a must.
-If you’re buying a used fish tank, be cautious and look closely at the structural integrity.
+According to the guys over at The Aqua Advisor, if you’re buying a used fish tank, be cautious and look closely at the structural integrity.
 The frame and seal should be intact and undamaged.
 Ask the seller to fill the tank to check for signs of leaks or cracks.
 While a few dings and scratches are expected from a used tank, you want to ensure it won’t put your fish (or home) at risk.

 Creating master research and shopping list based on what you need for your tank is also beneficial.
 Some purchases to consider include: